-Performance improvements are hard to quantify in a product guide; there is no new ‘fast feature’ to explain and static pictures can’t always convey speed.
-But when you use IE8, you will notice that it is significantly faster than IE7 in the areas that matter the most – initial product launch, opening a new tab, loading pages, and executing script.
+Performance improvements are hard to quantify in a product guide: how can we convey speed to you with a still image?
+But when you use IE8, you will notice that it is significantly faster than IE7 in the areas that matter the most – initial progam launch, opening a new tab, loading pages, and executing script.
 These improvements in browser responsiveness and site performance make web surfing feel more smooth and satisfying.

 The address bar suggestions help you get to sites quickly.